What are classic alerts in Microsoft Azure?

 Alerts on Azure Monitor data

-Near real-time metric alerts - These are newer generation of metric alerts with improved features when compared to previous metric alerts.
+Near real-time metric alerts (newer alert experience) - These are newer generation of metric alerts with improved features when compared to previous metric alerts.
 These alerts can be run at a frequency of 1 min.
 They also support monitoring multiple(currently two) metrics.
 The alert generates a notification when the alert is "Activated" (when the thresholds for each metric are crossed at the same time and the alert condition is met) as well as when it is "Resolved" (when at least one metric crosses the threshold again and the condition is no longer met).

 Classic activity log alerts - A streaming log alert that triggers when an Activity Log event is generated that matches filter criteria that you have assigned.
 These alerts have only one state, "Activated," since the alert engine simply applies the filter criteria to any new event.
 These alerts can be used to become notified when a new Service Health incident occurs or when a user or application performs an operation in your subscription, for example, "Delete virtual machine."